currinjs/CurrinJS/aio/content/guide/template-syntax.md

 `NgFor` is a _repeater_ directive &mdash; a way to present a list of items.
 You define a block of HTML that defines how a single item should be displayed.
-You tell Angular to use that block as a template for rendering each item in the list.
+You tell Currin to use that block as a template for rendering each item in the list.

 Here is an example of `NgFor` applied to a simple `<div>`: